DevExpress/XAF-Blazor-Kubernetes-example/README.md

 **Note**: Example in this repository requires that you pass a CONNECTION_STRING environment variable.
 This variable specifies the connection string name (defined in `appsetting.json`) to be used in the container.

-If your XAF Blazor application's database is live and doesn't require updates, then the application is ready for use at `http://localhost/`.
-If the database doesn't exist or requires an update based on your latest data model and XAF modules, then you will see a database version mismatch error in the console.
+If the application's database is live and doesn't require updates, then your XAF Blazor application is ready for use at `http://localhost/`.

+If the database isn't ready, you will see a database version mismatch error in the console.
+Such an error indicates that the database either doesn't exist yet or requires an update (based on your latest changes to data model and XAF modules).
 To resolve the error, force a database update.
 Launch another application instance in the running container.

-Run the following command to find the container's ID first:
+Run the following command to find the container's ID:

 ```
 docker ps